koimcf2005/Falling-Sand-Simulation/README.md

 © 2024 Koi McFarland.
 You may use, modify, and distribute this software freely under AGPL-3.0, but **commercial use is strictly prohibited unless you also open-source your derivative work under the same license.**

-This project uses open source libraries (EnTT and SDL2).
+This project uses open source libraries (FMT, EnTT and SDL2).
 See their respective licenses in the `include/` folder